roscitra/Quadcopter-range-control-system-using-PID-method-Python-/README.md

 Note:
 --
-ReadData.py: the code to subscribe the quadcopter sensor PID.py: the algorithm PID code
+- ReadData.py: the code to subscribe the quadcopter sensor.
+- PID.py: the algorithm PID code.
-PlantX.py and PlantY.py: system control code (Just run one of them) *the input is range (you can change the input on PlantX.py or PlantY.py) *ReadData and PID must be run first,then run PlantX or PlantY
+- PlantX.py and PlantY.py: system control code (Just run one of them).
+*the input is range (you can change the input on PlantX.py or PlantY.py).
+*ReadData and PID must be run first,then run PlantX or PlantY